 The macadamia, most versatile nut in the world.

 WelMac strives to be involved in and contributing to the local community as much as possible, in practical ways that directly benefit the people working on our farm and that live in the area.
-We have established a positive reputation as the best paying employing farm in the area, as well as contributing to education, social and sporting events and providing a sustainable alternative source of income.
+We have established a positive reputation as the best employer of all the farms in the area, as well as contributing to education, social and sporting events and providing a sustainable alternative source of income for the local community.

 Meaning 'growing together' in the local dialect, is a project WelMac has developed for the local community where we strive to empower 150 local black woman with a sustainable income.
 10 hectares of land will be put available to our employees to develop macadamia production.
 WelMac will provide them with all the necessary equipment and inputs, but they will deliver the workforce.
 When the trees come into production the nuts will belong to the workers and they will have an extra source of income.
 On the long term, the people involved in this project will start training and educating others within their community, to cultivate macadamias efficiently and in combination with the crops they are currently cultivating.

 15 students of the FET college of Waldesia do practical training and experience on Welgevonden.
 They come to the farm every day for 8 months to learn about all aspects of construction.
 They are supervised by an experienced builder that is employed by WelMac and they are guided and instructed on all different aspects of construction, from laying foundations up to the roofing.
 After these 8 months FET sends an engineer to grade their work and if they pass they will be qualified and certified constructors/builders.

 Our staff is educated in general practises of growing crops.
 In between rows we have taught them how to grow cabbage, which they may harvest themselves and now are capable of growing in their own backyards.
 Cabbage is a mayor part of the diet of the locals during winter months, in summer we will teach them how to grow ‘millies’ (mais).